-- Work to be performed

-- Suggestions and recommendations

-- You need these instructions to prevent fire, personal injury or other serious damages.
+- Work to be performed - Suggestions and recommendations - A You will need these instructions to prevent problems that might occur during installation and/or use. - You need these instructions to prevent fire, personal injury or other serious damages.
 After final delivery, the manuals should be handed over to the user.